AceBurgundy/CleanJS/README.md

 * **CSS Management:** Utilize the `css` helper function to load CSS files associated with your components.
 This ensures a clean and organized stylesheet strategy.
 * **Navigation:** Implement navigation between components using the `Redirect` class.
 It provides a clear way to define links that update the URL and render the corresponding component.

+### Warning

+* **Overriden CSS:** The css function simply loads css files to the head to group related css and component together.
+It doesn't handle cases where some styles with duplicate selectors will be overriden if used improperly.
+This doesn't work like modules.css
 ### Benefits

 * **Simplified SPA Development:** Lite SPA JS removes the need for complex boilerplate code, allowing you to focus on building the core functionalities of your application.